-The following table sets forth information relating to the beneficial ownership of our common stock as of September 10, 2019 by:
+The table below sets forth information relating to the beneficial ownership of our common stock as of September 1, 2020 by:

-- each of our directors; - each of our named executive officers; - all directors and executive officers as a group; and - each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding shares of common stock.
+- each of our directors;

+- each of our named executive officers; and

+- all directors and executive officers as a group.

-The number of shares beneficially owned by each entity, person, director, or executive officer is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any shares over which the individual has sole or shared voting power or investment power as well as any shares that the individual has the right to acquire within 60 days of September 10, 2019 through the exercise of any stock option, warrants, or other rights or the vesting of any restricted stock unit awards.
+The number of shares beneficially owned by each person is determined in accordance with the SEC's rules and regulations, and the information is not necessarily indicative of beneficial ownership for any other purpose.
+Under the SEC's rules and regulations, beneficial ownership includes any shares over which the individual has sole or shared voting power or investment power as well as any shares that the individual has the right to acquire within 60 days of September 1, 2020 through the exercise of any stock options, warrants, or other rights or the vesting of any restricted stock unit awards.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of common stock held by that person.

-The percentage of shares beneficially owned is computed on the basis of 13,161,762 shares of our common stock outstanding as of September 10, 2019.
-Shares of our common stock that a person has the right to acquire within 60 days of September 10, 2019 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person.
-Unless otherwise indicated below, the address for each beneficial owner listed is c/o Xtant Medical Holdings, Inc., 664 Cruiser Lane, Belgrade, Montana 59714.
+The percentage of shares beneficially owned is computed on the basis of 13,240,831 shares of our common stock outstanding as of September 1, 2020.
+Shares of our common stock that a person has the right to acquire within 60 days of September 1, 2020 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person.